Debunking Myths of MITRE ATT&CK

 3. MITRE ATT&CK is just one framework

-ATT&CK currently has 15 different frameworks for different systems, as they all have different security teams.
-This includes frameworks for Enterprise, Cloud, Windows, Linux, Industrial Control Systems, Mobile, etc.
+ATT&CK currently has 15 different frameworks for different systems including Enterprise, Cloud, Windows, Linux, Industrial Control Systems, Mobile, etc.

 #MYTH BUSTED: No one size fits all with the MITRE ATT&CK Framework.